AngleProtocol/merkl-docs/distribute-with-merkl/create-multiple-campaigns.md

 - `targetToken`: the 0x address of the token supplied on any Morpho Market

 **Euler supply campaigns:**
-- `targetToken`: the 0x address of the incentivized vault
+- `evkAddress`: the 0x address of the incentivized vault
 - `addressAsset`: the 0x address of the supplied token

 **Euler borrow campaigns:**
-- `targetToken`: the 0x address of the incentivized vault
+- `evkAddress`: the 0x address of the incentivized vault
 - `addressAsset`: the 0x address of the borrowed token

 Once you have completed all the parameters, you can generate the payload.